• Requires a cable machine

 Step 1

-Set the cable to the top pulley and clip on a single D-handle (or rope) and choose your weight by moving the pin in the weight stack.
+Set the cable to the top pulley and attach a single D-handle or rope.
+Select your weight by moving the pin in the weight stack, starting lighter than you think you need, as this is a rotational control exercise.

 Step 2